jhpce-jhu/jhpce_mkdocs/docs/slurm/interactive-jobs.md

 jxrun() { /usr/bin/srun --pty "$@" bash; }
 ```

+Caution: If your DISPLAY var is set on the login node and you use `jxrun`, it will be set on the compute node but X11 apps won't work.

-These examples include `$@` symbols, which are replaced by any additional arguments you provide.
+These bash routine examples include `$@` symbols, which are replaced by any additional arguments you provide.
 The srun command requires bash or another program to come last, which is one of the reasons why a simple shell alias can't be used.
 You have to create either a shell script or a routine.

 So you can use these functions like a normal srun command, e.g.